 At first I thought this would be a fun diversion, but it turned out to be incredibly stressful.
 Who am I to not include a single Stanley Kubrick or Akira Kurosawa film on my Top 10 list?
 Have I betrayed my beloved Face/Off by not including it?
 Am I really so anglo-centric that I can't find room for foreign language masterpieces?
 At the end of the day, I'm upset at myself for not finding a way to put at least 100 movies on my top 10 list.
 The entire idea of a top 10 list is a bit wonky to me, as I believe it's impossible to rank and organize the impact and quality of different works of art, but I think a finished list can still provide a helpful guide to other film explorers and it can be an interesting insight into the mind of the list-maker.
 So here we go…

-These are all of the movies that I helped produce.
+These are all of the movies and TV shows that I helped produce.
 In most cases, this means I was one of the lead creative producers from start to finish.
 In some cases, it just means I helped out a bit somewhere along the way and ended up with a producing credit.

 You can also look at this list on letterboxd, which provides an easy way to find streaming/purchase links to watch any of the movies.